elastic/terraform-provider-ec/docs/index.md

 * Elastic Cloud Enterprise (ECE).
 * Elasticsearch Service Private (ESSP).

+## Version guidance

+It is strongly recommended to consistently utilize the latest versions of both the Terraform ec provider and Terraform CLI.
+Doing so not only mitigates the risk of encountering known issues but also enhances overall user experience.

 ## Minimum Terraform version

 Due to bugs present in the Terraform CLI, this provider requires Terraform >= 1.2.7.
 Versions lower than this may not provide access to all defined attributes, and should not be used with this provider.